perryguloien/spotify/README.md

 ## [Deploying](/DEPLOYING.md)

-Follow the deployment instructions to deploy the app to a remote server and schedule the server to send you the weather forecast email every day.
+Follow the deployment instructions to deploy the app to a remote server.

 ## [License](/LICENSE.md)